preconstruct/preconstruct/site/docs/configuration.md

 `String`

-`tsconfig` allows you to specify a custom TypeScript configuration filename.
+`tsconfig` allows you to specify a custom TypeScript configuration filename nor path.
 Preconstruct will search for this file instead of the default `tsconfig.json`.

 This is useful when you need different TypeScript configurations, as for example for development and building.